Should I Adopt a Kitten? The Kitten Adoption Checklist

 Which is, at the end of the day, the real goal behind adopting and shopping am I right?

 Patience is a virtue.
 As I have stated before, every cat is different.
 Different personalities, different breeds, different walks of life.
-Each animal requires a different level of patience and a different amount of time to be able to show their true colors.
+Each animal requires a different level of patience.
+Some will take a different amount of time to be able to show their true colors.

 Kitten Adoption and Patience